sketchplugins/plugin-directory/README.md

 - [Sketch Guides](https://github.com/luvmex/sketch-guides), by Celyn Xie: Add Guides to edges and midpoints at once.
 - [Sketch Hback Plugin](https://github.com/yusukekokubo/sketch-hback-plugin), by Yusuke Kokubo: A Sketch Plugin for history back and forward.
 - [Sketch Icon Fetcher](https://github.com/sagishrieber/sketch-any-icon-fetcher), by Sagi Shrieber: This plugin will let you insert any website's favicon, or iOS/Android app's icon into your design
+- [Sketch Icons](https://github.com/AMoreaux/Sketch-Icons), by Valentin Chrétien, Antoine Moreaux: Sketch plugin that allows you to import a set of icons and automatically apply a color mask.
 - [Sketch Image Average Color](https://github.com/antoniojmartinez/sketch-imageaveragecolor), by Antonio J. Martinez: A plugin to save and use the average color of an image.
 - [Sketch Image Replaste](https://github.com/mheesakkers/sketch-image-replaste), by Misha: A simple Sketch plugin for replacing images with your copied image of your clipboard.
 - [Sketch Layer Tools](https://github.com/hrescak/sketch-layer-tools), by Matej Hrescak: A box for random useful sketch commands meant to make work with layers easier.
 Contains most of my previous commands and plugins combined, plus a bunch of new ones.